Arcthesia/ArcCreate/CONTRIBUTING.md

 ## Contributing to ArcCreate

-This document covers guidelines for contributing code to ArcCreate, as well as a brief explanation of the architecture to help you start exploring the codebase.
+This document covers guidelines for contributing code to ArcCreate.
 For translation contributions, refer to [TRANSLATING.md](TRANSLATING.md)

 ### General guidelines